Coloring Drawings of Graphs: Existence of 2- and 3-Colorable Drawings

-\begin{proof} Let $G$ be a bridgeless graph and let $\Gamma$ be a drawing of $G$ in which every vertex is incident to the outer face.
+\begin{proof} Let $G$ be a bridgeless graph and let $\Gamma$ be a drawing of $G$ in which every vertex is incident to the outer \bothV{face}{cell}.
 Let $O \subseteq V(G)$ be the set of vertices of odd degree in $G$.
 Let $G^+$ be the graph obtained from $G$ by adding a new vertex $v_O$ and all edges from $v_O$ to $v$ for $v \in O$.
-This way, we achieve that $G^+$ is an Eulerian graph (note that, by the handshake-lemma, $d(v_O)=|O|$ must be even).
-Furthermore, since $\Gamma$ is a drawing in which all vertices in $O$ are incident to the outer face, we can obtain a drawing $\Gamma^+$ of $G^+$ by placing $v_O$ within the outer face of the drawing $\Gamma$ and connecting it to the vertices in $O$ on the outer face without introducing any new edge-intersections (see Figure~\ref{outerdraw} for an illustration).
-By Proposition~\ref{eulerian}, $\Gamma^+$ now admits a face-$2$-coloring $c\colon\mathcal{F}(\Gamma^+)\rightarrow \{0,1\}$.
-Note that every interior face of the drawing $\Gamma$ is also an interior face of the drawing $\Gamma^+$, and that two interior faces of $\Gamma$ are adjacent if and only if they are in $\Gamma^+$.
-We now define a $3$-coloring of the faces of $\Gamma$ by assigning color $c(f) \in \{0,1\}$ to each interior face $f$ of $\Gamma$ and by coloring the outer face of $\Gamma$ with color $2$.
-By definition of $c$, any two adjacent interior faces have a different color and the outer face has a color different from any other face.
-Since $G$ is bridgeless, the outer face does not touch itself.
-Thus, in total, $\Gamma$ is face-$3$-colorable. \end{proof}
+This way, we achieve that $G^+$ is an Eulerian graph (note that, by the handshake\bothV{-}{ }lemma, $d(v_O)=|O|$ must be even).
+Furthermore, since $\Gamma$ is a drawing in which all vertices in $O$ are incident to the outer \bothV{face}{cell}, we can obtain a drawing $\Gamma^+$ of $G^+$ by placing $v_O$ within the outer \bothV{face}{cell} of the drawing~$\Gamma$ and connecting it to the vertices in $O$ on the outer \bothV{face}{cell} without introducing any new edge-intersections (see \bothV{Figure}{Fig.}~\ref{outerdraw} for an illustration).
+By Proposition~\ref{eulerian}, $\Gamma^+$ now admits a \bothV{face-}{cell }$2$-coloring $c\colon\mathcal{F}(\Gamma^+)\rightarrow \{0,1\}$.
+Note that every interior \bothV{face}{cell} of the drawing $\Gamma$ is also an interior \bothV{face}{cell} of the drawing $\Gamma^+$, and that two interior \bothV{faces}{cells} of $\Gamma$ are adjacent if and only if they are in $\Gamma^+$.
+We now define a $3$-coloring of the \bothV{faces}{cells} of $\Gamma$ by assigning color $c(f) \in \{0,1\}$ to each interior \bothV{face}{cell} $f$ of~$\Gamma$ and by coloring the outer \bothV{face}{cell} of $\Gamma$ with color $2$.
+By definition of $c$, any two adjacent interior \bothV{faces}{cells} have a different color and the outer \bothV{face}{cell} has a color different from any other \bothV{face}{cell}.
+Since $G$ is bridgeless, the outer \bothV{face}{cell} does not touch itself.
+Thus, in total, $\Gamma$ is \bothV{face-}{cell }$3$-colorable. \end{proof}

-While we mostly deal with bridgeless graphs in this paper, the \emph{existence} of a face-3-coloring of any drawing of a graph does not imply bridgelessness.
-In Figure \ref{fig:noleafconv}, you can see a drawing of a graph with a bridge, which has a face-3-coloring.
+While we mostly deal with bridgeless graphs in this paper, the \emph{existence} of a \bothV{face-}{cell }3-coloring of any drawing of a graph does not imply bridgelessness.
+In \bothV{Figure}{Fig.}~\ref{fig:noleafconv}, you can see a drawing of a graph with a bridge, which has a \bothV{face-}{cell }3-coloring.

 \restateleaf*